Fatigue analysis procedure

 2.2 Performing the Rainflow counting algorithm

-The stress time series goes through the Rainflow counting algorithm.
+The stress time series goes through the Rainflow counting algorithm, using the binning parameters provided in the fatigue tab of the Preferences.
 The output of the counting is a load cycle histogram, that shows the number of cycles at a given stress range that happened during the simulation.
 The figure below is an example of such a histogram.

 Note: the table containing this data can be found in the output file of the Fatigue sensor (and currently not in the fatigue report)